 “Social Emotional Learning (SEL) is becoming a world-wide phenomenon.”
 These are the words of Dr. Elias and Dr. Hatzichristou in the latest issue of the International Journal of Emotional Education.
 It appears that SEL competencies are valued across countries and cultures, and more and more teachers and administrators are ready to teach these skills in schools.
 Great!
 AND we know that SEL programs and practices help students be more engaged, resilient and ready to learn.
 So… let’s do it!

 Teachers are key players in the implementation of any innovative process in schools, especially when it comes to SEL: teachers teach, model and make possible that students practice their social and emotional competencies in the classroom.
 Unfortunately, little attention has been given to how teachers incorporate SEL practices in their classroom or the type of supports they need.
 This is where I focused the research for my doctoral dissertation: on studying teachers’ experience with SEL implementation to identify the conditions that make it possible.
 This research (originally written in Catalan!) was recently published in the latest issue of the The International Journal of Emotional Education and is available in English.
-Sign up if you’d like to receive a copy of the article!
+Let me know if you’d like to receive a copy of the article!

 I used a practitioner-driven methodology, action research, at a high performing charter school in a disadvantaged urban community in California (US).
 During the research, teachers implemented a school-designed SEL program to address students’ social and emotional needs.